-All ten countries analysed here have some housing-first programmes in operation.
+All ten countries analysed here have some Housing First programmes in operation.
 However, the size of these programmes differs significantly (see also the number of places offered in HF services reported below).
-Finland is most advanced in the use of housing first services.
-The country adopted the housing first principles in 2008 and it is the only country in Europe using housing first as its principal approach to fighting homelessness (Pleace, Baptista & Knutagård, 2019).
+Finland is most advanced in the use of Housing First services.
+The country adopted the HF principles in 2008 and it is the only country in Europe using it as its principal approach to fighting homelessness (Pleace, Baptista & Knutagård, 2019).

-All other countries in our sample continue have so far only implemented individual housing first projects.
-For example, Austria and Ireland both piloted housing first programmes in their respective capitals.
-In Vienna, the Viennese Social Fund has supported a housing first initiative implemented by the NGO Neunerhaus since 2012 and in Dublin the first publicly funded housing first project was started in 2011.
-In the Netherlands, housing first services are present in many larger cities.
-Amsterdam, however, is the only city which so far has adopted housing first as its principal approach to homelessness (Pleace, Baptista & Knutagård, 2019).
+All other countries in our sample have so far only implemented individual Housing First projects.
+For example, Austria and Ireland both piloted Housing First programmes in their respective capitals.
+In Vienna, the Viennese Social Fund has supported a HF initiative implemented by the NGO Neunerhaus since 2012 and in Dublin the first publicly funded HF project was started in 2011.
+In the Netherlands, Housing First services are present in many larger cities.
+Amsterdam, however, is the only city which so far has adopted HF as its principal approach to homelessness (Pleace, Baptista & Knutagård, 2019).

-In Sweden, housing first approaches are being implemented in several large cities, but housing first remains one among several services and there does not seem to be an overall trend towards mainstream adoption (Baptista & Marlier, 2019).
-However, unlike in many other European countries where housing first services suffer from a lack of resources, the level of funding for this approach in Sweden has been described as adequate (Pleace, Baptista & Knutagård, 2019).
-The use of housing first in Portugal has been concentrated on the Lisbon region and has, so far, remained limited in scope.
-Nonetheless, the philosophy of the housing first approach has become increasingly mainstream in the country (Pleace, Baptista & Knutagård, 2019).
+In Sweden, Housing First approaches are being implemented in several large cities, but it remains one among several services and there is no overall trend towards mainstream adoption (Baptista & Marlier, 2019).
+However, unlike in many other European countries where HF services suffer from a lack of resources, the level of funding for this approach in Sweden was described as adequate (Pleace, Baptista & Knutagård, 2019).
+The use of Housing First in Portugal has been concentrated on the Lisbon region and has, so far, remained limited in scope.
+Nonetheless, the philosophy of the HF approach has become increasingly mainstream in the country (Pleace, Baptista & Knutagård, 2019).
 The adoption of the 2019 Basic Housing Law which made housing a right for all Portuguese is in line with this trend.

-In Hungary, the use of housing first has been described as limited and constrained by a lack of funding and housing supply.
+In Hungary, the use of Housing First has been described as limited and constrained by a lack of funding and housing supply.
 There has been no evidence of a shift in policy in this country and a recent report noted that within the current context "even a limited expansion of Housing First was seen as not being possible" (Pleace, Baptista & Knutagård, 2019).